+Annex D: IVAS Characterization Phase Testplan

+NOTE: The IVAS Characterization Phase Testplan will be added after completion of the characterization phase.

+Annex E: IVAS Permanent Documents in 3GPP FTP-site

-The standardization of the EVS codec is described in a series of permanent project documents.
+The standardization of the IVAS codec is described in a series of permanent project documents.
 They contain the most important guidelines, rules and decisions.
 The following permanent project documents can be found in a specific location on the 3GPP FTP site: